arturhayne/matrix-operations/README.md

 ```

 ### About the .csv file
 The input file to these functions is a matrix, of any dimension where the number of rows are equal to the number of columns (square).
 Each value is an integer, and there is no header row. matrix.csv is example valid input.

+## About the Code
+Main Classes:
+ - MatrixOperationHandler: the orchestrator, responsible to call and connect other classes
+ - ResponseHandler: Responsible to manage and return the response
+ - Router: Responsible to execute the proper operation acording the 'uri'
+ - FileManager: Responsible to load the file and return a matrix
+ - Matrix: Domain core class the encaspulate the operations and matrix entity

+### Flow
+index.php ->  MatrixOperationHandler -> FileManager -> Matrix -> Router -> ResponseHandler

 ### Code style